nyxtom/broadcast/README.md

  Sets the specified key to the given value only if the key is not already set.
  usage: SETNX key 1234

+SINTER
+ Returns the members of the set resulting from the intersection of all the given sets
+ usage: SINTER key [key ...]

+SISMEMBER
+ Returns if member is a member of the set
+ usage: SISMEMBER key member [member ...]

 SMEMBERS
  Gets all the members in a set
  usage: SMEMBERS key